 European Physical Society; Institute of Physics, London (Chartered Physicist and Corporate Member); Deutscher Hoschulverband; Deutsche Gesellschaft Juniorprofessur; Alumni-Netzwerk der Rheinischen Friedrich-Wilhelms-Universität Bonn; Italian doctoral students association ADI (co-founder in 1996, president 1997-1998, auditor 1998-2007; ADI co-founded Eurodoc in 2002); etc.

-Collaboration distance and academic genealogy (i.e., name dropping)According to AMS MathSciNet my collaboration distance to Paul Erdös is 5, to Albert Einstein and Werner K. Heisenberg 6, to Paul A. M. Dirac and Paul P. Lévy 7.
-The AMS Mathematics Genealogy Project shows that, through my supervisor C. A. Veracini, I descend from Bernard Bolzano.
+Erdös number and academic genealogy (i.e., name dropping)According to AMS MathSciNet my collaboration distance to Paul Erdös is 4.
+The AMS Mathematics Genealogy Project shows that the line of my supervisor C. A. Veracini goes back to Bernard Bolzano and beyond.
 Notable side lines are the Fermi tree (which is not surprising, since I studied in Pisa) and the Boltzmann tree; they are connected through F. Rossetti, who studied in Vienna from 1854 to 1857.
 The Fermi tree includes 13 Nobel prizes, while the Boltzmann tree includes E. Mach, J. Stefan, J. Loschmidt, M. Smoluchowski, L. Meitner, P. Ehrenfest, H. A. Kramers, H. Casimir, G. Uhlenbeck, J. Tinbergen and T. Koopmans.
-Through my external supervisor P. A. Kollman, who graduated in Princeton, I descend from MIT physicist J. C. Slater and Harvard physicist and Nobel prize winner P. W. Bridgman.
-However, I cannot compete with my father: his line does not contain Nobel laureates, but goes back to Hegel, Schelling, Fichte, Kant, Leibniz, Copernicus, Pacioli and Regiomontanus; moreover he has an Erdös number of 4.
+The line of my external supervisor P. A. Kollman, who graduated in Princeton, includes MIT physicist J. C. Slater and Harvard physicist and Nobel prize winner P. W. Bridgman.
+However, I cannot compete with my father: his line does not contain Nobel laureates, but goes back to Hegel, Schelling, Fichte, Kant, Leibniz, Copernicus, Pacioli and Regiomontanus.